-The Construction Management program is supported and directed by talented, engaged professionals at every level.
+The IT Infrastructure program is supported and directed by talented, engaged professionals at every level.
 Their experience and knowledge will help you navigate an educational and career path that works for you.
-Call on us anytime—we're here for you!

 The Student-Advisor Relationship